cdacpranav/Chatbot/README.md

 ```

 ## 🧠 Notes
 - Chat history is preserved during the session using `st.session_state`.
 - You can modify the system message or model parameters (e.g., temperature) in `app.py` as needed.

 ## 📝 License

-This project is open-source and available under the MIT License.
+This project is open source and free to use for personal purposes.